The UK isn’t exactly the friendliest or most accessible country in the world when it comes to cannabis use. It’s also far from the cheapest.

-According to a YouGov poll, an incredible 75% of the British population believe it should be legal for medicinal use, while 43% believe it should be fully legalized.
-As it is a Class B drug, possession could result in a five-year prison term and an unlimited fine.
-Sale of weed is punishable by up to 14 years in prison.
+Currently, cannabis is a Class B drug in Britain, which means possession could result in a five-year prison term and an unlimited fine.
+The sale of weed is punishable by up to 14 years in prison.

-As a result, marijuana users in the UK are forced to go to the black market and purchase their herb from street dealers.
-As there is no standardized pricing model, the price of weed varies significantly across Britain, as we show in this guide.
+As a result, UK marijuana users are forced to the black market to purchase their herb from street dealers.
+As there is no standardized pricing model, the price of weed varies significantly across Britain, as shown in the table above.

 Understanding Current UK Marijuana Street Prices

-If you happen to live in the Shetland Islands, however, marijuana is incredibly expensive.
-We looked through UK forums and users from this group of islands, located over 100 miles from the Scottish mainland, paid up to £800 for an ounce of weed!
-The combination of its illegal status and the remote location of the islands means that weed is (or was) almost as expensive as gold!
+If you happen to live in the Shetland Islands, marijuana is incredibly expensive.
+According to UK forums, users from this group of islands can pay up to £800 for an ounce of weed!
+Shetland is located over 100 miles (160km) from the Scottish mainland; the combination of its remote location and weed’s illegal status mean weed can be almost as expensive as gold.

-Far East Asia is by far the most expensive place for marijuana in the world.
-The primary reason is the lack of supply due to the severe penalties associated with marijuana use.
-Weed costs almost £23 per gram in Tokyo, for example, and it is also over £20 a gram in Seoul and Kyoto.
+Far East Asia is by far the most expensive location for marijuana in the world.
+The primary reason is lack of supply due to severe penalties associated with marijuana use.
+In Tokyo, weed costs almost £23 per gram, and it’s still over £20 in Seoul and Kyoto.

 Will Marijuana Be Legalized Recreationally in the UK?

-It is highly unlikely that marijuana will be fully legalized in the UK for the foreseeable future.
-We also know that it is currently limited to individuals with specific conditions such as epilepsy.
+It is highly unlikely that marijuana will become legal in the UK in the foreseeable future.
+For now, it is limited to individuals with specific conditions such as epilepsy.

-However, as Britain is getting ready to make its break from the European Union (EU), there are troubling times ahead for a nation that’s likely to suffer from a severe recession in the years after Brexit.
-It will take years, possibly decades, to conclude trade agreements with countries such as the United States, and in the meantime, legalizing weed medicinally could help fund the besieged National Health Service (NHS).
+Britain recently broke from the European Union (EU), and it has troubling times ahead with a recession likely in the years after Brexit.
+It will take years, possibly decades, for trade agreements to be brokered between Britain and countries like the US.
+In the meantime, legalizing weed medicinally could help fund the besieged National Health Service (NHS).

-In June 2018, the Institute of Economic Affairs (IEA), released a report which showed that the UK’s cannabis black market is worth an astonishing £2.6 billion annually, with 225 tonnes of weed sold to over three million Britons.
-According to the report, licensed sales of weed would result in safer and better-regulated cannabis to eliminate the dangerous strains that currently pollute the landscape.
+In June 2018, the Institute of Economic Affairs (IEA) released a report showing that the UK’s cannabis black market was worth £2.6 billion annually.
+This included 225 tonnes of weed sold to over 3 million Britons.
+The report states that licensed sales of weed would result in better-regulated cannabis to eliminate the dangerous strains currently polluting the landscape.